fluttercandies/extended_image/README.md

 ### crop aspect ratio

-you can define aspect ratio of crop rect. it's a double value, so it's esay for you to define yourself. following are official values
+it's a double value, so it's esay for you to define by yourself. following are official values

 ``` dart